marcelopalacioabreu/b00m-h3adsh0t/README.md

 ## Aimbot General &#x1F537;

 * Aimbot aka "auto-aim" or "trigger-bot"
-* **Computer game bot used in first-person shooting (FPS) games** that takes data from game and uses data to **shoot at the heads of energy targets**
+* Computer game bot used in first-person shooting (FPS) games that takes data from game and uses data to **shoot at the heads of energy targets
-* In FPS games, the player need to constantly move, think, strategize, and shoot enemies all at once - **With b00m-h3adsh0t!, this problem is solved automatically**
+* In FPS games the player need to constantly **move, think, strategize, and shoot enemies all at once** - with b00m-h3adsh0t!, this problem is solved automatically
 * Ex: *“Turn off the aimbot you noob hacker!"*